8.9 Adding or Swapping Data Plots in the Graph Layer

 This method supports only Line, Scatter, Line + Symbol, Column (or Bar) or Area plots.
 This is a straightforward method for adding selected worksheet data to the active graph layer.
 If you select multiple Y datasets (columns), the data are grouped in the layer and plot characteristics automatically increment by dataset.

-Dragging data into the graph
+Dragging Selected Data into the Graph Layer

 You can create simple 2D plots by dragging and dropping selected worksheet data onto an Origin graph window.
 Note that this doesn't work for graphs which require Origin to do some behind-the-scenes calculating, as is the case with statistical chart types.